open-telemetry/opentelemetry-specification/specification/compatibility.md

 # OpenTelemetry API Compatibility Guarantees

+## Compatibility in 0.x.x versions

+OpenTelemetry API starts at version 0.0.1.

+To allow quick iteration during the initial design period we will allow breaking changes in API 0.x versions.
+Backward compatible changes and patches will increment the third version number (y in 0.x.y).

+Version 1.0.0 will the first to provide stronger compatibility guarantees.

 ## Semantic Versioning of API

-OpenTelemetry API follows [semantic versioning convention](https://semver.org/spec/v2.0.0.html).
+Starting from 1.0.0 version OpenTelemetry API follows [semantic versioning convention](https://semver.org/spec/v2.0.0.html).
 Patch number in API version is incremented for bug fixes, minor version number is incremented when new, backwards compatible functionality is added, major version number is incremented when breaking, non-backwards compatible changes are done.

 New functionality in minor version increases may be added in the form of new classes, methods or functions in a way that does not affect existing functionality.

-The first OpenTelemetry API release will be version 1.0.0.

 ## Compatibility of SDK Implementations